 Senate Approves Bills to Fight Auto Insurance Fraud

-It has been almost 11 years since the tragic death of Alice Ross, a 71-year-old wife and grandmother who was killed as the result of a fraud-related, staged auto accident in Queens.
+Senate action on the bills this year came shortly after the 10th anniversary of the tragic death of Alice Ross, a 71-year-old wife and grandmother who was killed as the result of a fraud-related, staged auto accident in Queens.
 One of the criminals drove into her car, causing her to lose control of her vehicle, strike a tree and die.